Siteglide/documentation/modules/core-modules/blog-and-authors/blog-filter-by-category.md

 ## User Feedback

 You may wish to give the User some feedback about the current filter/ search terms that are applied on the Blog list page.
-For Categories, you can use \<code>context.exports\</code> object to get the name of the category you are filtering by:
+For Categories, you can use `context.exports` object to get the name of the category you are filtering by:

 ```liquid
 {% if context.params.category %}